The Importance of Retaining Trained Employees

 From India, Mumbai

-In the fast-changing business world and the present competitive scenario in the trade and industry, it has become imperative for all the prudent and far-sighted employers to retain the services of trained and experienced executives/employees within the company.
-Their services have a major contribution to the qualitative and quantitative growth of the business.
+In the fast-changing business world and the present competitive scenario in trade and industry, it has become imperative for all prudent and far-sighted employers to retain the services of trained and experienced executives/employees within the company.
+Their services significantly contribute to the qualitative and quantitative growth of the business.

 Generally, a group of employees is given benefits through statutory schemes like Group Gratuity, Group Term Insurance, and Group Superannuation Scheme.
 These schemes are particularly attractive because the premiums paid under the scheme are treated as expenditure by the employer and are not considered as income for the employees.
 However, for certain reasons, one unique life insurance scheme called the EMPLOYER-EMPLOYEE scheme is also of great utility to the establishment.